Power Mobility Preview: Coming Into Focus

 Fortunately complex rehab providers were spared from the ravages of competitive bidding and the removal of the first-month purchase option, but that isn’t to say that providers of higher-end mobility solutions aren’t dealing with their own challenges.
 That segment of the industry has been working overtime to get a handle documentation issues, and has been striving to try and separate itself from the Medicare DMEPOS benefit in a way similar to how orthotics and prosthetics are a separate benefit.

-But 2013 will be a watershed for mobility providers of all stripes.
+But the coming year will be a watershed for mobility providers of all stripes.
 They face a number of challenges that could yet again completely rearrange their businesses, and perhaps truly threaten their livelihoods in a worst-case scenario.
 That said, there are some opportunities for mobility providers, as well.

 So what are providers going to face in 2013 and how should they prepare?
 Perhaps instead of whipping out a crystal ball, it might be better to use a microscope to get specific about the coming year for power mobility.
 HMEB talked to some power mobility public policy and funding experts to get their insights into the trends and issues that will impact mobility providers’ businesses over the next 12 months.

-That line of thinking was especially astute, because if CMS had released its bid amounts after the Congressional Budget Office scores the bill, there is a possibility H.R.
+This is especially important, because if CMS releases its bid amounts after the Congressional Budget Office scores the bill, there is a possibility H.R.
 6490’s “pay for” could be thrown off, and it might cease being budget neutral.
 In a cost-conscious Congress approaching the fiscal cliff, it is imperative the bill leave the books balanced, and lawmakers would be much more amenable to work with the industry to tweak the bill if it had an overwhelming number of backers.

-But now the industry is worrying that it will have to seek passage passage of the MPP before contracts are award and implementation rolls forward.
-Well, that’s not a scenario anyone wants to consider, but it is looking increasingly likely.
+If the industry is not able to gain passage of the MPP before contracts are award and implementation rolls forward?
+Well, that’s not a scenario anyone wants to consider.

-“Assuming the worst scenario, and the current CMS bid program continues and we have 91 new bid areas — and actually with subdividing between Los Angeles, Chicago and New York, it’s closer to 100 — we’re going to see an incredible exacerbation of what happened in Round One," Bachenheimer says.
+“I can’t even think of not being successful with H.R.
+6490,” Bachenheimer says.
+“But, assuming the worst scenario, and the current CMS bid program continues and we have 91 new bid areas — and actually with subdividing between Los Angeles, Chicago and New York, it’s closer to 100 — we’re going to see an incredible exacerbation of what happened in Round One.

 “In power mobility, we had problems with beneficiaries getting their power wheelchairs’ replacement batteries and getting repairs,” she describes.
 “Going into Round Two, it’s more than 10 times the volume that Round One was.
 And I think we will see the impacts become apparent more quickly. … I think it’s going to be extraordinarily challenging for providers.”